-You can follow this constant up and down motion for as long as prices remain within the triangle, making a profit as you do.
-Finally, when the breakout occurred, you can then trade the breakout and make even more profits from the same chart.
+You can follow this constant up-and-down motion for as long as prices remain within the triangle, making a profit as you do.
+Finally, when the breakout occurs, you can then trade the breakout and make even more profits from the same chart.
 By mastering the triangle pattern, it is possible to make a lot of pips without having to even look at other charts.

 Some things to remember about this trading strategy

 Just like other Forex trading strategies, there are always some disclaimers, but there are very few for this one since it is such an effective and reliable strategy.
 The most important is to wait for confirmation for the triangle.
 For a complete triangle pattern to be confirmed, you need at least 2 points for both the ascending and descending trendlines.
 Until your trendlines touch at least 2 peaks and troughs, do not say you have just noticed a triangle pattern formation.